Spacerat/spacerat.github.io/_posts/2016-09-27-Bad-stats-and-racism.markdown

 ---
 layout: post
-title:  "Bad statistics is a friend of racism"
+title:  "Next time you see a racist abuse statistics, here’s how you call them out"
 date:   2016-09-27 12:23:37 -0700
 categories: social
 ---